 Stealth Vaping (holding the vapour in for a little bit longer so it is almost untraceable by the time you exhale) - if you are looking for a less ostentatious vaping experience, especially when being in public spaces, then high PG is the way to go.

 Cloudchasing (the art of exhaling dense clouds of vapour) – high (max) VG is the best option for you to embrace this extremely popular trend among vapers.

 Beside the vaping experience you’d like to have, the vape gear you own or about to purchase will sure make the difference.
 If not used correctly, you can ruin your equipment or experience nasty throat irritation.

-Clearomizers – most of the regular clearomizers cope better with the 50/50 ratio that can be found in our Signature Series or any of the Apollo e-liquids range.
-50/50 (PG/VG) is a very balanced mix, offering both dense vapour and a soft throat hit.
+Clearomizers – most of the regular clearomizers cope better with the 50/50 ratio that can be found in our Apollo e-liquids.
+50/50 (VG/PG) is a very balanced mix, offering both dense vapour and a soft throat hit.

-The Sub-Ohm Tanks can carry more power than standard clearomizers and are designed to deal extremely well with max VG e-liquids like Fa-Q, Lindbergh or Unstoppable.
-80/20 (VG/PG) – the Max VG’s are all about excellent vapour production and mild throat hit.
+The Sub-Ohm Tanks can carry more power than standard clearomizers and are designed to deal extremely well with Max VG e-liquids formulated in 80/20 (VG/PG) or 70/30 (VG/PG) – the Max VG’s are all about excellent vapour production and mild throat hit.